hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

 ## Directory Structure
 ```
 ├── datasets/                                           # Location of all dataframes used in analysis.
-│   ├── ARAUS_cleaned.csv                                     # Original (slightly cleaned) file with all columns.
+│   ├── ARAUS_precleaned.csv                                  # Original (slightly cleaned) file with all columns.
 │   ├── ARAUS_relevant.csv                                    # File with only columns used for statistical analysis.
+│   ├── ARAUS_merged.csv                                      # File with duplicate soundscapes merged and averaged.
 │   ├── remarkable_groups/                              # Storage for remarkable group data.
 │   └── comparison_groups/                              # Storage for comparison group data.
 │